 The self-interrogation hits its peak when Chatten notes that “happiness ain’t really all about luck” and bellows: “When you speak, speak sincere / And believe me, friend, everyone will hear.”
 In burning the candle at both ends, he warns, “we’re all in the running for a hero’s death”.

 It was a shock to fans, and it did.
-The band turn the songwriting lens inward, and examine the self.
+The band turn the songwriting lens inward and examines the self.
 Taking fans down darker, murkier paths.

 According to lead singer Grian Chatten, the album's name was inspired by a line in a play by Irish writer Brendan Behan.
 Chatten said the album title is "an effort to balance sincerity and insincerity, but more broadly it's about the battle between happiness and depression, and the trust issues that can form tied to both of those feelings"